apear9/rdwplus/README.md

 ## A preliminary note

 This markdown document has been generated in such a way that warnings and messages from GRASS were suppressed.
-Therefore, you may see the console print some angry-looking messages when you run this code.
+You may see the console print some angry-looking messages when you run this code.
 Do not worry unless GRASS reports an error.

 ## Retrieving the example data